molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-After another change detection cycle, the DOM contains the updated translation for `key2`.
+After a change detection cycle, the DOM contains the updated translation for `key2`.

-Last but no least, the Pipe needs to fetch a new translation when the user has changed the language and new translations have been loaded.
+Last but no least, the Pipe needs to fetch a new translation from the `TranslateService` when the user changes the language and new translations have been loaded.
 For this purpose, the Pipe subscribes to the Service’s `onTranslationChange` emitter.

-Our `FakeTranslateService` supports this `EventEmitter` as well, hence we call the `emit` method to simulate a translation change.
+Our `FakeTranslateService` supports `onTranslationChange` as well, hence we call the `emit` method to simulate a translation change.
 Before, we let the Service return a different translation in order to see a change in the DOM.

 ```typescript
 it('updates on translation change', () => {